Experienced Defense Against Florida Arson Charges

 You need to ensure you have a Tallahassee arson defense attorney working on your behalf who knows how to properly investigate arson charges, provide a solid defense, and challenge the evidence submitted by the prosecution.

-At the law offices of Jansen and Davis, P.A., we have more than 12 years of criminal defense experience, and have helped many clients overcome their charges by providing them with aggressive and uncompromising defense representation.
-We understand the severity of an arson accusation, and promise to do whatever we can to help you avoid a life-changing conviction.
+At the law offices of Jansen & Davis, P.A., we have more than 70 years of criminal defense experience, and have helped many clients overcome their charges by providing them with aggressive and uncompromising defense representation.
+We understand the severity of an arson accusation and promise to do whatever we can to help you avoid a life-changing conviction.

-To discuss your charges at a free consultation, please contact a Tallahassee arson defense lawyerat Jansen & Davis, P.A. today!
+To discuss your charges at a free consultation, please contact our attorneys for a free consultation.
+Call 850-641-8739 to get started.